Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 VOLTAGE_RANGE = range(0, europi_config.MAX_OUTPUT_VOLTAGE)
 ```

-Alternatively, you can access it using the fully qualified namespace too:
+Alternatively, you can access it using the fully qualified namespace:
 ```python
 import europi